pflanze/anysexpr/README.md

 * (Perhaps) be usable on microcontrollers (small code, no-std?).

-This is an early alpha version.
-Even some basics are unfinished (inexact and complex numbers, ..).
 The author is quite new to Rust.
-He is aware of the many API guideline entries not currently being followed, and welcomes help in that area as well as others.
-The author is also quite invested in lisps and expects to support this library for a long time.
+There will be API guideline entries not currently being followed, help in that area is as welcome as in other areas.

 ## Usage